East Cape New Zealand — Why Location Changes Everything

 Heritage: What Māori Already Knew

 Māori communities on the East Cape were using Leptospermum scoparium — which they called mānuka — long before any gas chromatograph existed.
-In the Rongoā Māori tradition (traditional Māori medicine), the leaves, bark, and steam from mānuka were used to support skin health, soothe irritated tissue, and as part of broader wellbeing practices.
-The East Cape iwi had proximity to some of the most triketone-rich mānuka on earth, and the traditional knowledge reflects that potency.
+In the Rongōā Māori tradition (traditional Māori medicine), the leaves, bark, and steam from mānuka were used to support skin health, soothe irritated tissue, and as part of broader wellbeing practices.
+That oral and practical knowledge has now been substantiated by modern analytical chemistry.

 Sesquiterpenes vs β-Triketones — The Chemotype Split